2021–2023 Stagecoach strikes: 2021

 On 6 September, Unite the Union warned that Stagecoach was facing potential strikes in both Lancashire and Liverpool, stating that the company "made a profit of £58.4 million and it has £875 million of available liquidity" in 2020, but that bus drivers were underpaid and were given insufficient support for self-isolation during the COVID-19 pandemic.
 Unite also warned of potential strikes in Kent and Scotland.

-On 1 October, Stagecoach Merseyside & South Lancashire bus drivers in Lancashire voted in favour of strike action, planning days of strikes on 14, 16, and 22 October, amid concerns of driver shortages caused by low pay.
+On 1 October, Stagecoach Merseyside and South Lancashire bus drivers in Lancashire voted in favour of strike action, planning days of strikes on 14, 16, and 22 October, amid concerns of driver shortages caused by low pay.
 On 14 October, however, the planned strike in Lancashire was called off after a new agreement was reached.
 The new one-year deal would include a 4.4% pay raise for drivers, up from the 2.25% the workers had received in 2020.

 On 12 October, Stagecoach Yorkshire bus drivers and cleaners at their Chesterfield depot voted in favour of going on strike, with industrial action scheduled across thirteen days between 18 October and 14 December.
 However, Stagecoach issued a revised pay offer to drivers and cleaners in Chesterfield on 13 October, resulting in the planned industrial action being suspended.
 In a ballot on 20 October, staff voted to accept the revised pay offer, and the threat of industrial action in Chesterfield was dropped.

 On 18 October, a planned one-day strike in Devon was called off after Stagecoach South West and the RMT reached a new agreement.